reymon359/how-to-live/advices/Look for feedback/index.md

 ---
 name: 'Look for feedback'
-Categories: ['Growing', 'Solutions', 'Success']
+Categories: ['Growing', 'Solutions', 'Success', 'Communication']
 ---
 # Look for feedback

-In software development, getting feedback from users is one of the most valuable things for a project to grow.

 Learning from feedback is one of the best ways to grow.
 Look and ask for it.